Incident Report: Joshua Curtis-Moore

-Five-year-old Joshua Curtis-Moore, from Sale, Cheshire, was on holiday at the Castaways Beach Hotel, Porth, Newquay, with his parents (Mr Shaun Curtis-Moore and Ms Joanna Williamson) when, on the Tuesday 19th August 1997, he got into difficulty in the hotel swimming pool and subsequently drowned (The Guardian, 1999).
+Five-year-old Joshua Curtis-Moore, from Sale, Cheshire, was on holiday at the Castaways Beach Hotel, Porth, Newquay, with his parents (Mr Shaun Curtis-Moore and Ms Joanna Williamson) when on Tuesday 19th August 1997, he got into difficulty in the hotel swimming pool and subsequently drowned (The Guardian, 1999).

 The hotel was operated by Mr Paul Burns and his wife, Ms Nita Burns.
 At around 15:30, Mr Curtis-Moore left his son playing with the other children in the pool.
-Joshua could not swim but was happily hanging on to the edge of the pool (Messenger, 1997).
+Joshua could not swim but happily hung on to the pool's edge (Messenger, 1997).
 At 17:30, Joshua's mother, Joanna, became concerned that she had not seen Joshua for some time.
 The friends Joshua was swimming with checked the pool but could find no sign of him.

 Mr Curtis-Moore took off his shoes and socks, getting ready to dive in.
 I advised him to strip, but he jumped in fully clothed.
 After a moment, and to my horror, he screamed, dived beneath the water and produced the body of a small boy.